Nikan High School

 Nikan High School (مدرسهٔ نیکان) is a boys-only school located in the north of Tehran, Iran.
 Nikan is an ancient Persian-Zoroastrian name meaning "all the goodness in the world".

-The school is closely associated with Alavi High School.
+The school is associated with Alavi High School.

-Nikan graduates have strong ties and form communities in different parts of the world, especially in Europe and North America.
 Each class has a designated number called "doreh" which shows the number of years from the foundation of the school after which the class entered the first grade (primary school).

 Admissions

-About 80% of the 8th grade class continues to 12th grade and admission past 8th grade is extremely rare.
+About 80% of the 8th grade class continues to 12th grade.
 The admission process consists of an entrance exam and an interview with the candidate and his parents.
-In the summer of 2011, around 250 students took Nikan's entrance exam for admission into 9th grade, from whom less than about 10% were chosen.
-Those students were then interviewed, along with their families, and about 10 students were eventually granted offers of admission.

 Location

 The campus is located in the Elahiyeh neighborhood of Tehran.